 First off, what does it mean for an animal to be crepuscular?

 Just as animals can be classified by their diet, they can be classified according to the times in which they are most active, too.
-There are many animals which are labeled as diurnal, meaning that they are most active during the daytime.
-But, of course there are animals which are labeled as nocturnal, too.
+There are many animals that are labeled as diurnal, meaning that they are most active during the daytime.
+But, of course, there are animals that are labeled as nocturnal, too.

 Domestic cats (Felis catus) are considered to be crepuscular because they’re most active during the hours of dawn and dusk (AKA low light hours).
 And our feline friends are not the only ones that are crepuscular.
 Some other crepuscular animals include rabbits, ferrets, ocelots, bobcats, deer, and African wild dogs.

 So, what makes cats crepuscular?

 Think about a lion.
 They can hunt at night, but they have no issues hunting during the day either.
 And why is that?
 Well, because they’re sitting at the top of the food chain!
 Your house panther might be tough, but they only weigh about nine pounds.
 So, if they were out hunting and living on their own and forced to provide for themselves, they’d hunt during twilight because A: it limits their risk of being seen by predators, and B: because they’re genetically designed to hunt at this time due to their eye structure.
 Those eye slits are a big reason for that, too.
 (More on that here!)

 Your kitty shares their home with you, so they know exactly where their next meal is coming from.
 But, have you ever noticed your cat waking you up when the roosters crow so that you can put some more kibble in their bowl?
 Well, I guess that makes more sense now since you know that they’re most active during this time.
 But the thing is, as cute as your kitty is, you must remember that they’re a master manipulator at heart.
 So, if give in to their demands, well, they’ve trained you to do what they want exactly when they want it!